-We expect our 2021 capital program to be funded by cash flows from operations.
+For the nine months ended September 30, 2021, cash flow from operating activities was sufficient to fund our capital program and we expect that to continue for the remainder of 2021.
 Although we expect cash flows from operations to be sufficient to fund our expected 2021 capital program, we may also use borrowings under our revolving credit facility or may elect to raise funds through new debt or equity offerings or from other sources of financing.
 If we raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of our current stockholders could be diluted, and these newly issued securities may have rights, preferences, or privileges senior to those of existing stockholders and bondholders.
 Additionally, we may enter into cost carrying and sharing arrangements with third parties for certain exploration or development programs.
 All of our sources of liquidity can be affected by the general conditions of the broader economy, force majeure events, fluctuations in commodity prices, operating costs, tax law changes, and volumes produced, all of which affect us and our industry.